Nic White

-Nicolas William White (born 13 June 1990) is a former Australia professional rugby union player who played as a scrum-half for Super Rugby club Western Force and the Australia national team.
+Nicolas William White (born 13 June 1990) is an Australian former professional rugby union player who played as a scrum-half for Super Rugby club Western Force and the Australia national team.

 Early life

 White attended St Gregory's College, Campbelltown representing New South Wales Combined Catholic Colleges.
 He played for NSW Schools 2nd XV at the Australian Schoolboys Championship in 2007 while in year 11.
 In 2008 he injured his medial collateral ligament and missed the schoolboy representative season.

 Club career

 White played in the John I Dent Cup grand final in 2010, kicking a last minute penalty for Queanbeyan to win 30-28 to deny Vikings a fourth grand final victory in a row.
 In 2011 he joined the Eastwood club in Sydney, playing halfback in their near perfect season, in which they lost only one competition game on the way to defeating Sydney University in the grand final.
 Nic achieved the rare feat of a hat trick of tries in a finals match in the previous week's final against Randwick, completing his feat in the first 10 minutes of the game.

 White made his Brumbies debut during the 2011 Super Rugby season against the Reds in Brisbane.
 He started 2012 as the starting halfback for the Brumbies as they just failed by a point to make the finals after a poor 2011 season.
 In 2013 at the age of 23 he was named as the twelfth player to captain the Brumbies when they played the Melbourne Rebels in a Super Rugby game.
 The Brumbies made the Super Rugby final in 2013 but after an arduous travel schedule, which included beating the Bulls in Pretoria, they faded in the closing stages to lose to the Chiefs in Hamilton.
 In 2014 they again made the semi-finals, losing to the Waratahs in Sydney and in 2015 lost in the semi-finals to the Hurricanes in Wellington.

 White, alongside teammate David Pocock, was named vice-captain of the Brumbies for the 2015 Super Rugby season on 15 January 2015.
 Nonetheless, he would later that year commit to joining French Top 14 side Montpellier Hérault by signing a contract.

 On 16 March 2017, White finalised his move to Exeter Chiefs in the English Premiership starting from the 2017-18 season.
 He later came back to Australia in October 2019 to reunite with the ACT Brumbies.
 In May 2023, it was revealed that White would embark on a two-year contract with the Western Force.